samuelfneumann/RFDN/README.md

 - [ ] Remove second copy of util files which were needed for Colab.
 Only keep util files in the utils folder.
 - [ ] Fix the files to import the util files (above) properly
-- [ ] State in report that learning curves are for 75 randomly sampled validation data instances (because we checkpoint at each epoch, we could re-make them for all validation instances too)
 - [ ] Add documentation to block.py